 Orchestras and choirs

-General instructions on physical distancing of 1–2 m from other people and hand hygiene (soap washing and sanitiser), as well as general coronavirus cleaning instructions (wiping of contact surfaces with a basic all-purpose cleaner and, if necessary, disinfectant, at least daily) and continuous, adequate ventilation are also valid for orchestra work.
+General instructions on physical distancing from other people and hand hygiene (soap washing and sanitiser), as well as general coronavirus cleaning instructions (wiping of contact surfaces with a basic all-purpose cleaner and, if necessary, disinfectant, at least daily) and continuous, adequate ventilation are also valid for orchestra work.
+Based on a risk assessment, the employer can require the use of a mask.
+In general, wearing a mask is recommended in all situations where it is possible.

-- The exceptional situation calls for changes in the working culture: all close contacts must be reduced, the social working culture changed and there should be a lower threshold to stay at home sick.
+- The exceptional situation has called for changes in the working culture: all close contacts must be reduced, the social working culture changed and there should be a lower threshold to stay at home sick.

 - Do not come to work ill.
 After the illness there must be one completely asymptomatic day.
 We recommend continuing a procedure in which employees can notify employers themselves about staying at home sick.